openstack/charm-barbican-softhsm/README.md

 # Barbican SoftHSM2 Plugin

+**Barbican + SoftHSM2 + OpenSSL < 1.0.2h is broken**

+This charm cannot be used at present as Barbican expects a mechanism in the PKCS#11 library that SoftHSM2 + OpenSSL < 1.0.2h does not support.

+However, this charm can _still_ be used as a basis for implementing _actual_ hardward HSM charms, along with the `interface-barbican-hsm` interface.

 Barbican is a REST API designed for the secure storage, provisioning and management of secrets.
 It is aimed at being useful for all environments, including large ephemeral Clouds. (see [Barbican